kokoko3k/koko-aio-slang/docs.md

     So you can use this to restore the brightness and color saturation loss when using features like scanlines, darklines or RGB masks.

+**Scanlines:**
+    Emulate CRT scanlines.

+    Scanlines gap brightness:
+        controls how "little" they will look pronunced.
+        You can even use a negative value to make the scanline more evident, but graphical glitches may occour.
+    Scanlines gap brightness:
+        Controls how much the gap between scanlines is dark Compensate brightness loss:
+        Will make scanlines brighter, where possible, to compensate for the loss of brightness gicen by the dark gap between them.
+    Scanlines bleeding:
+        will cause the scanline itself to light the scanline gap (dark) part.
+        You may use it to keep a good brightness overrall picture level.
+    Interlace flicker:
+        Emulates the flickering issues present on crt interlaced screens where the brighter lines flickers when they are near dark ones.
+        You can choose to produce the flickering: never, always or only when the input picture is considered interlaced.
+        The threshold for that is defined in config.inc with the parameter: MIN\_LINES\_INTERLACED.
+    Disable on interlaced screen:
+        You can choose to completely disable scanline emulation when the input picture is considered interlaced.
+    Slotmask strength (don't use with darklines!)
+        You may want to draw slotmasks alongside the scanlines to sync their heights and avoid graphical glitches.
+        It is recommended to disable darklines.
+        Darklines will still used when dealing with interlaced or flickering screens.
+    .
+Offset
+        This is the slotmask offset

 **Bloom:**
     Acts like Halo, but affects a much wider area and is more configurable.
     By using this effect and playing with its parameters, you can achieve funny